truongdd03/Holistics/README.md

 ## Features

-Completed all the required/optional features (details below).
-Besides that, I also added some other features that may be useful.

-### Additional Features

-- [x] HELP: displaying help for all the commands.
-- [x] HELP + COMMAND: displaying help for a specific command.
-- [x] Auto-complete: complete the input when users click tab.

-### Requirements

 #### String

 - [x] SET key value: set a string value, always overwriting what is saved under key.